aptos-labs/aptos-core/developer-docs-site/docs/tools/aptos-cli/use-cli/use-aptos-ledger.md

 The `aptos` tool can be used with your Ledger device to sign any transaction.
 This is the most secure way to sign transactions, as your private key never leaves your device.

+## Blind Signing

+Before you begin, make sure you have `Blind Signing` enabled on your Ledger device.
+Otherwise you will not be able to sign transactions.
+`Blind Signing` - confirming a smart contract interaction you can’t verify through a human readable language.

 ## Create a new Ledger profile

 In order to interact with your Ledger device, you must first create a new profile.
 This profile will be used to store your Ledger public key, and will be used to sign transactions.

 ```bash